Frederick Holbrook: Death

 Holbrook died at his home in Brattleboro on April 28, 1909.
 He was buried at Prospect Hill Cemetery in Brattleboro.
 Holbrook's funeral was attended by former governors Ebenezer J. Ormsbee, John G. McCullough, Samuel E. Pingree, and Fletcher D. Proctor.
 Pallbearers included James Manning Tyler.

 Family

-On January 13, 1835, Holbrook married to Harriet Goodhue (1817-1887), daughter of Joseph and Sarah Goodhue of Brattleboro.
-They were the parents of three sons -- Franklin F., William C., and John.
+On January 13, 1835, Holbrook married to Harriet Goodhue (1817–1887), daughter of Joseph and Sarah Goodhue of Brattleboro.
+They were the parents of three sons— Franklin F., William C., and John.

-Franklin F. Fessenden (1837-1916) was Vermont's military agent and liaison to the United States Department of War with the rank of colonel during his father's governorship.
+Franklin F. Holbrook (1837–1916) was Vermont's military agent and liaison to the United States Department of War with the rank of colonel during his father's governorship.
 After the war he operated a Boston-based company that manufactured farm implements.

-William C. Holbrook (1842-1904) served in the 4th and 7th Vermont Infantry Regiments during the Civil War.
+William C. Holbrook (1842–1904) served in the 4th and 7th Vermont Infantry Regiments during the Civil War.
 Afterwards, he attended Harvard Law School, practiced law in New York City, and served as judge of the city's court of special sessions.

-John C. Holbrook (1852-1901), was active in business as a resident of Houtzdale, Pennsylvania.
+John C. Holbrook (1852–1901), was active in business as a resident of Houtzdale, Pennsylvania.